openintents/openintents.github.io/_posts/2016-11-14-make-android-great-again.md

 redirect_from: /blog/2016/11/14/Make-Android-Great-Again.html
 ---

 Google has [responded][1] to the [letter of objections][2] of the EU commission.
-Some developers have published they supportive opinion under #saveAndroid.
+Some developers have published their supportive opinion under hash tag [#saveAndroid](https://twitter.com/hashtag/SaveAndroid).
 As part of Google's campaign a [list of Android facts](https://www.android.com/everyone/facts/) was published.
 So we wanted to write down some more (opinionated) facts below.
 If you think Android shoule have a better  ecosystem feel free to leave a comment or suggest more facts via pull requests.

 # Fact #-01